reimagined/resolve-cloud-cli/README.md

 ### Log in to the reSolve Cloud Platform

-Use the `login` command to authenticate and authorize to the reSolve cloud platform.
+Use the `login` command to authenticate and authorize to the reSolve cloud platform:

 ```
 yarn resolve-cloud login